daviecheng/Autonomous-Locking-Knee-Brace/README.md

 ### NYIT Senior Design Project 2020-21
 ***No responsibility disclaimer - This project is a proof of concept and is not intended as a substitute for professional use.***
 ## Summary
-> An automatic device that distinguishes user movements as falling or non-falling; and locks the maximum preset flexion of the knee brace when a fall is detected.
+> An automatic device that locks the preset flexion on knee brace when a fall is detected.
 Proof of concept project aimed to prevent leg injury in elderly users when falling when used alongside their existing mobility aids.

 - Sensor placement is on chest and hip.
 - Uses Random Forest classifier machine learning algorithm.